erdnaxeli/clip/docs/index.md

 ---

 Clip is a library for building CLI or CLI-like [Crystal](https://crystal-lang.org) applications.
-By CLI-like applications I mean every application that interacts with the user in a CLI style, like IRC bots.
+_A CLI-like application_ means any application that interacts with the user in a CLI style, like IRC bots.

 The major features of Clip are:

-* **Easy to write**: All you need to write is a type.
+* **Easy to write**: All you need to write is a class (or struct).
 No new DSL to learn, and compilation time type validation.
-* **Easy to use**: Make beautiful applications with standard behaviors and automatic error and help messages.
+* **Easy to use**: Make user friendly applications with standard behaviors and automatic error and help messages.
 * **You are in control**: No code automatically executed for you, no messages printed to stdout.
 You do what you want, when you want.

 ## Requirements